 What Does A Google+ Branded Business Page Mean For Your Business?

 Ever since Google unveiled Google+ as its counter to Facebook, business owners worldwide have been buzzing about what it means for them.
-Recently, Google made some huge design changes to their platform and again the buzz started.
+Every time Google makes design changes to their platform, the buzz starts again.
 Do I need a business page on Google+?
 What should I do?
-What does this mean to my business?
+What can this mean to my business?

-With the new changes, Google reinforced the reality that that they are serious about building a huge social media network.
+When Google added business pages, they reinforced the reality that that they are serious about building a huge social media network.

-What's up with the new Google for businesses?
-Let's talk about that…
+What’s up with the Google pages for businesses?
+Let’s talk about that…

 A Google Business Page Means New Opportunities To Connect